Pylons/pylonshq/pylonshq/templates/pages/projects/pyramid/about.rst

 About Pyramid
 =============

 Pyramid is a very general open source Python web framework.
 As a framework, its primary job is to make it easier for a developer to create an arbitrary web application.
 The type of application being created isn’t really important; it could be a spreadsheet, a corporate intranet, or an “oh-so-Web-2.0” social networking platform.
 Pyramid is general enough that it can be used in a wide variety of circumstances.

+Pyramid is developed using the following tenets.

 Simplicity
 ----------

 Pyramid takes a *"pay only for what you eat"* approach.
 This means that you can get results even if you have only a partial understanding of Pyramid.
 It doesn’t force you to use any particular technology to